oceanprotocol/docs/predictoor/pdr-parameters.md

 - Like above, but for 60m timescales

 ## Pricing
+For each timescale, one feed is free: BTC/UTD on Binance.
+Below is pricing for the remaining feeds.

 The price to subscribe to one feed for 24 hours is 3.00 OCEAN.
 This includes all fees.
 Fee details:
 - 0.1% community swap fee
 - 20% fee to Ocean Protocol Foundation.
 (Will be used to further drive Predictoor, and to burn OCEAN.)
 - For reference, price without fees is 2.49791840133 OCEAN.
 To calculate this: Let x = price without fees.
 Then x * (1 + 0.20 + 0.001) = 3.0 → x = 3.0 / (1 + 0.20 + 0.001) = 2.49791840133